Jinyou-L/paper-reading-assistant/README.md

 ## Overview

-This project builds and evaluates a lightweight paper reading assistant for evidence-grounded academic PDF question answering.
+This project builds a lightweight paper reading assistant for academic PDF question answering.
+The goal is to help students locate relevant evidence in research papers and answer structured questions about methods, baselines, experiments, limitations, and evidence locations.

-The goal is not only to generate answers about papers, but to help users locate and verify the evidence behind those answers.
-I frame academic paper QA as an **evidence navigation problem**, not just a summarization problem.

-The main comparison is between:
+The project compares two main systems:

-1. **Single-Pass RAG Baseline**: retrieves relevant chunks once and answers directly from those chunks.
+1. **Single-Pass RAG Baseline**: retrieves relevant chunks once and answers directly.
-2. **Plan-First Agentic Retrieval**: first creates a retrieval plan, retrieves evidence using the planned query and a fallback query, and then answers with evidence and tool traces.
+2. **Plan-First Agentic Retrieval**: first creates a retrieval plan, performs retrieval with tool traces, and then answers using evidence.

 The project also includes additional experiments on retrieval quality and a deeper checker-agent workflow.

 ## Corpus

-The corpus contains four public academic papers related to RAG, tool use, and agentic reasoning:
+The corpus contains four academic papers related to RAG, tool use, and agentic reasoning:

 - *Retrieval-Augmented Generation for Knowledge-Intensive NLP Tasks*
 - *SELF-RAG: Learning to Retrieve, Generate, and Critique through Self-Reflection*
 - *ReAct: Synergizing Reasoning and Acting in Language Models*
 - *Toolformer: Language Models Can Teach Themselves to Use Tools*

-PDFs are stored locally under `data/pdfs/` and are **not included** in this repository.
+PDFs are stored locally under `data/pdfs/` and are not included in the repository.

 The processed corpus is included as: